y-u-s-u-f/Archie/README.md

 # Archie
-A bot made for the Arc Community Discord for Windows Buddy Day.
+A bot made for the Arc Community Discord for Arc Windows Buddy Day.